ossuminc/riddl/riddlc/src/main/paradox/language/conventions.md

 variety of concepts taken directly from Domain Driven Design and the Unified Modeling Language.

-## Definitions and References
+## Definitions And References
-The language is simply a declaration of definitions and references.
+The language is simply a hierarchically nested set of definitions and containers of definitions.
+A definition introduces a named instance of some concept in the RIDDL meta-model.
+The specification of that definition proceeds directly following the `is` keyword.

-A definition introduces a named instance of some concept and a specification of that thing.
-If RIDDL supported the concept of a Cat (it doesn't), then you might specify it like this:
+If RIDDL supported the concept of a Cat and its owner  (it doesn't), then you might specify a cat named "Smudge" with an owner named "Reid" like this:
 ```text
 cat Smudge is {
   owner is entity Reid